Gene Therapy in Sickle Cell

 Sickle cell anemia is associated with low calcium intake, vitamin D deficiency, and nutrient deficiency.
 Staying hydrated and eating a good diet is important as ever for staying healthy with sickle cell.
 Working with a nutritionist can help you develop a plan that works for your body.

 For nearly 100 years, scientists have studied the human body and the building blocks of DNA.
-With each mark of progress comes a better understanding of how our bodies work at the genetic level.
-We are constantly learning about how changes to our DNA can prevent our genes from working correctly, sometimes leading to diseases such as sickle cell disease.
+With each mark of progress comes a better understanding of how our bodies work at the DNA or genetic level.

 Gene Addition

-The job of a vector is to deliver the functional copies of a modified hemoglobin gene to the cells so that the body can begin to make a functioning form of hemoglobin.
-Vectors are well studied and ideal delivery systems for delivering genetic material into a person’s cells.
-One of the most widely used and studied vector types are lentiviral vectors (LVVs).
+The delivery system responsible for delivering the working copies of a modified hemoglobin gene to your cells is called a vector.
+There are viral vectors (those based on a virus) and non-viral vectors.
+One of the most widely used and studied viral vector types is a lentiviral vector.
+The most well-studied lentivirus is human immunodeficiency virus (HIV), and scientists have used its blueprint to design lentiviral vectors for gene therapy.
 The reason scientists create vectors based on viruses is because viruses are very efficient at delivering genetic material to cells of the body.
 Though vectors are based on viruses, they do not contain any of the parts of the virus that can cause an infection.
-They act as a delivery system for cells.
+Vectors act as a delivery system into cells.

 Gene Editing

-Gene editing modifies a person’s DNA by changing either the mutated gene directly, or by changing a related gene to compensate for the mutated one.
-In current sickle cell disease research, this means turning the on/off switch for a different gene that regulates the production of a type of hemoglobin produced by your body.
+Gene editing modifies a person’s DNA by either changing a mutated gene directly or by changing a related gene to compensate for the mutated one.
+Changing a related gene means turning the on/off switch for a different gene that regulates the production of a type of hemoglobin produced by your body.
 This switch helps the body increase production of a working type of hemoglobin protein.

 In addition to gene editing and gene addition, there are other types of gene therapy being studied as part of the greater sickle cell disease treatment landscape, like gene correction and gene silencing.
 These different types of gene therapy continue to evolve rapidly, with many current and upcoming clinical trials underway to investigate their potential as treatment options for sickle cell disease.